• Skip to primary navigation

 Rubbing spatchcock chicken with olive oil and seasoning

-I used Meat Church's Holy Voodoo seasoning rub when making this smoked spatchcock chicken.
+I used Meat Church's Holy Voodoo seasoning rub when making this pellet smoker spatchcock chicken.
 I LOVE this seasoning and all it's spices.
-It goes great on chicken!
-Definitely check it out if you have never had it before.
-If you don't have a rub, I've included a great tasting homemade rub you can make with ingredients you should already have in the kitchen.
+If you don't have a rub, I've included a great tasting homemade rub below.

 Let's start by choosing a smoker or barbecue grill for making this spatchcock chicken.